Areas of Expertise

 Short Bio

-Meiners completed her master’s degree in political science with a focus on refugee and migration policy at the University of Potsdam and Tel Aviv University.
+Meiners completed her master’s degree in political science with a focus on refugees and migration at the University of Potsdam and the University of Tel Aviv.

 Languages